cmpacheco23/sensi-snacker-tracker/README.md

 ![Screenshot of the Sensi Food Tracker app interface](./images/homepage.png)

 ### Background:

-Welcome to Sensi Tracker, your trusted companion for simplifying your food journey and promoting a healthier lifestyle through a comprehensive CRUD (Create, Read, Update, Delete) application.
-This platform is meticulously designed to empower individuals managing food sensitivities by providing a collaborative environment that streamlines healthy eating to match your unique needs and preferences.
+Welcome to Sensi Tracker, your holistic food sensitivity companion and comprehensive CRUD (Create, Read, Update, Delete) application.
+Developed with a personal journey in mind, Sensi Tracker aims to simplify food management for individuals with sensitivities, just like the creator, who battles Hashimoto's disease.

-Sensi Tracker goes beyond being a mere data management tool; it's your personal ally for effortless food sensitivity management.
-Whether you're creating, reading, updating, or deleting sensitivities, discovering new foods, or sharing your experiences, Sensi Tracker is here to support your vibrant, worry-free lifestyle.
+Struggling to track what triggers your sensitivities?
+Sensi Tracker provides a user-friendly platform to manage and understand your dietary needs.
+It goes beyond data management, offering effortless food sensitivity management, catering to those on a journey towards a healthier lifestyle.

 #### Click to view [planning materials](https://trello.com/invite/b/1kDFsFqH/ATTI419f20d6e1d089108174349a9a5048203BE558DA/unit-2-project-food-sensitivity)
 ***